bpollner/uniset/README.md

 dogPack_test_targetPackageParams() # gives a printout of the target package parameters dogPack_demo_updateSettings()
 ```
-You might have to restart R now for the changes in the environment variable in your .Renviron file to become effective.
+You probably have to restart R now for the changes in the environment variable in your .Renviron file to become effective.
 Now call again:
 ```
 dogPack_demo_updateSettings()